Alfresco/docs-alfresco/process-automation/latest/model/scripts.md

 ## Process scripts

-Scripts can be used to start a process instances by building a payload.
+Scripts can be used to start a process instance by building a payload.

 For example, use the process definition ID and set the process variables using: